 - Spray bottles (1 for each metallic powder color)

-- Rubbing alcohol 91% (1 bottle per metallic powder color)
+- Isopropyl alcohol 91% (1 bottle per metallic powder color)

 - Putty knife

 Prep Work for Countertop Resurfacing

 - Prepare the surface.
 Start with clean countertops or make your own.
 We made ours, so we made sure to cut the hole for the sink first.
 We used a kreg jig (tutorial) to join wood together because I was wrong about the wood we had in our shed being the right size.
 It ended up being a good chance to see how it worked on countertops with cracks.
 We filled the crack with spackle and sanded.
 No regrets with this decision.
 It worked quite nicely!

 - Prepare your workspace.
 Use a large plastic tarp under the countertops.
 We placed our countertops on top of buckets to have an elevated work space.
 If your countertops are already installed, tarp off the fronts of the cabinets and the floor beneath them.
 The epoxy mixture has to drip, so protect your home.
 Wear gloves to protect your hands.

 - Skim coat (or prime) raw wood.
 The instructions say to skim-coat them with a thin layer of epoxy if using on raw wood, so we did that.
 Next time, I will prime them instead.
 The instructions had us mix a small batch of epoxy to paint over the wood.
 I mixed 1 pint of hardener and 1 pint of resin and stirred for 5 minutes.
 We painted it on with a cheap paintbrush.
 It was late when we applied this coat, so we missed some spots.
 It has to dry for 6 hours, so we let it dry overnight.
 If you follow this step, use the blowtorch at this step to remove the bubbles.
 Hold it about 8 inches from the surface and move it quickly.